Comprehensive economic reforms need of hour: PMML

 He said that small farmers should be equipped with modern technology to enhance their productivity and tap into the country’s potential talent.
 He emphasised the need for the entire nation to come together for an economic vision.

-He added that Pakistan Markzi Muslim League will soon present its economic plan for the 2024 elections, focusing on the welfare of the poor and youth, he announced and concluded that there will be no room for tax evasion or corruption now.
+He added that Pakistan Markzi Muslim League will soon present its economic plan for the 2024 elections, focusing on the welfare of the poor and youth.

-RAWALPINDI : Chairman Rawalpindi Waste Management Company SaqibRafiq presided over a meeting of the Board of...

-RAWALPINDI : The Rawalpindi Development Authority on the directives of Director General, Muhammad Saif Anwar Jappa...